AMDmi3/opening_hours.js/README.md

 *   See the [formal specification][oh:specification]

-*   Opening hours consist of multiple rules separated by semicolon (`Mo 10:00-20:00; Tu 12:00-18:00`) or by other separated mentioned by the next to points.
+*   Opening hours consist of multiple rules separated by semicolon (`Mo 10:00-20:00; Tu 12:00-18:00`) or by other separators as follows.

 *   Supports [fallback rules][oh:specification:fallback rule] (`We-Fr 10:00-24:00 open "it is open" || "please call"`).